 おっ母 (Ohhka/Ohhaha)

-A way that is most often found in Books and Novels, to refer to mother.
+A way that is generally found more in books and novels to refer to mother.

-Example sentence: The mother, without replying, entered the house.
+Example sentence: Mother, without answering anything, entered the house.

 おっ母は何も答えてくれず、家の中に入ってきた。